Opportunities for Network Coding: To Wait or Not to Wait: Introduction

-We first consider the case of a single relay, and assume that arrivals into both queues follow independent Bernoulli processes.
-We find that the optimal policy is a stationary queue-length threshold policy with one threshold for each queue at the relay, and whose action is simply: if a coding opportunity exists, code and transmit; else transmit a packet if the threshold for that queue is reached.
-We show how to find the optimal thresholds, and find exact expressions for the expected cost based on the stationary distribution of the Markov Chain when controlled by this policy.
+The complexity of the algorithms increases from left to right above: in what regime does the solution to our problem lie?
+We can think of the system state as the two queue lengths.
+We find that the optimal policy is a simple queue-length threshold policy with one threshold for each queue at the relay, and whose action is simply: if a coding opportunity exists, code and transmit; else transmit a packet if the threshold for that queue is reached.
+We then show how to find the optimal thresholds.
+Thus, our result implies that although waiting time information might be available, we do not need to actually use it.

+We examine two general models afterward.
+In the first model, the service capacity of the relay is not restricted to one packet per time slot.
+Then, if the relay can serve a batch of packets, we find that the optimal controller is of the threshold type for one queue, when the queue length of the other queue is fixed.
+Secondly, we study an arrival process with memory (Markov modulated).
+Here, we discover that the optimal policy has multiple thresholds.

+We then perform a numerically study of a number of policies that are based on waiting time and queue length, waiting time only, as well as the optimal deterministic queue-length threshold policy to indicate the potential of our approach.
+We also evaluate the performance of a deterministic queue length based policy in the line network topology via simulations.

+\textbf{Contributions.} Our contributions can be summarized as follows.
+We introduce the problem of delay versus coding efficiency trade-off, as well as formulate it as an MDP problem and obtain the structure of the optimal policy.
+It turns out that the optimal policy does not use the waiting time information.
+Moreover, we prove that the optimal policy is stationary and of threshold type in terms of the queue lengths, and therefore is easy to implement.
+While it is easy to analyze MDPs that have a finite number of states, or involve a discounted total cost optimization with a single communicating class, our problem does not possess any of these properties.
+Hence, although our policy is simple, the proof is extremely intricate.
+Furthermore, our policy and proof techniques can be extended to other scenarios such as batched service and Markov-modulated arrival process.